 Anatomy Of An Inverter

 Different inverters will look slightly different when you check their connection points.
-But no matter what, the vast majority of inverters have the following connection points.
+But no matter what, the vast majority of inverters have the following three (and sometimes four) connection points.

-- AC Out: Supplied 120v power to your devices.
+- AC Out: This is the supplied 110V (or 220V) power generated from the inverter to power your devices.

 Example 1: Victron Multiplus

-We use a Victron 2000VA Multiplus [Amazon] inverter/charger.
-Below you can see the 4 connection areas.
+We use a Victron 2000VA Multiplus inverter/charger.
+Below you can see the four connection areas.

 Example 2: Aims Inverter/Charger